correll/advancedrobotics/README.md

-# advancedrobotics
+# Advanced Robotics Fall 2015
-Advanced Robotics class repository
+Code repository and issue tracker for the Fall 2015 of "Advanced Robotics" (Independent Study group)